Paroxysmal Nocturnal Hemoglobinuria

 Definition

 Paroxysmal Nocturnal Hemoglobinuria, commonly known as PNH, is a rare and serious blood disorder.
 It affects the red blood cells, causing them to break down prematurely.
 This breakdown leads to various symptoms and can significantly impact a person’s health and quality of life.
-Understanding PNH is crucial for early diagnosis and effective management.
+Understanding PNH is crucial for early and effective management.

 PNH is a rare, acquired disease of the blood.
 It results from a mutation in the PIGA gene in a type of white blood cell called a hematopoietic stem cell.
 This mutation leads to a deficiency of certain proteins that protect red blood cells from being destroyed by the immune system.
 As a result, red blood cells break down prematurely, a process known as hemolysis.